Hug your ‘mini-me’

 • Speaking to yourself the way you wish someone had spoken to you

-• Crying when something touches that old, familiar wound—and letting it be okay
+• Crying when something touches that old familiar wound and allowing it to be okay

-And slowly, your inner child will start to trust you.
+And slowly, your inner child will begin to trust you.

 Let this be your reminder: you are not too much, not too emotional, not too sensitive.
-You were just always deeply aware.
-Deeply alive.
+You were always deeply aware and deeply alive.

-Healing her (or him) is not about changing the past.
+Healing your inner child is not about changing the past.

-It’s about choosing love now.
-Choosing softness now.
+It is about choosing love now and choosing softness now.

-Choosing to build a life where every part of you gets to belong.
+Choosing to build a life where every part of you belongs.

 Welcome home.